EtienneThompson/login.etiennethompson.com/README.md

 These access rules allow finer control over who can access what applications within the ecosystem, rather than just blindly granting all users access to all applications.

-# Getting Started with the application
+# Getting started with the application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).